-Sometimes strangers, especially ones who are especially outgoing or lacking in social skills, will offer advice as a way to start a conversation.
-They want to forge a connection.
+Sometimes strangers, especially ones who are more outgoing or lacking in social skills, will offer advice as a way to start a conversation.
+They want to force a connection.
 “When my son did that, I fixed it overnight so easy.
 Here’s what you do.”

 With strangers, like a friendly old man at the supermarket, it can feel less emotionally charged.
 It’s genuinely built from the desire to make a connection.
 Sometimes the advice is helpful.

 People who are recently “woke” to how to handle situations with their spouse, children, job, or home want to spread the Gospel.
 Every situation (or at least yours) is a perfect fit for this newly acquired wisdom.
 If only someone had “woke” them to this solution earlier.
 They genuinely are excited to share the One True Way.
 They confidently assume that it will benefit you the same way it saved them.

 People offering unsolicited advice often do so out of their own neediness.
 They share their advice to fulfill their own need to feel valued, powerful, and important.
 The advice they offer is for their benefit, not yours.

 These people need to be in the role of “teacher” all of the time.
 Often, their parents are narcissists and they boast about how well they handle other narcissists and difficult people.
 Their advice is designed to pontificate about how together they are, and their advice is more about congratulating themselves than helping you.

 Advice-givers in this bucket want to be the more knowledgeable person in your relationship dynamic.
 Giving advice solidifies their position of dominance.